Niacinamide is one of my favorite skincare ingredients.

 Niacinamide, also known as nicotinamide, is an active form of Vitamin B3.

 As an essential nutrient, it plays a role in literally hundreds of reactions in our bodies.
 In fact, you can thank niacinamide for things like converting food into energy as well as enhancing DNA repair.

 On the other end of the spectrum, deficiencies can lead to serious health problems like pellagra, a disease characterized by diarrhea, dementia, and dermatitis (YIKES!).

 Since it’s a precursor NADPH, it helps with the production of ceramides—the glue that holds skin together.

-Now let’s talk about some of its tangible skin benefits—the ones that are backed by science!
+Now let’s talk about some of its more tangible skin benefits.

 Niacinamide Skin Benefits